dhanasreepunna/PowerBI-Portfolio/README.md

 📊 Key Metrics

-🔹 Category-wise Raised Tickets: Shows the volume of tickets raised per category (Quality, Progress, Drawing, Contract, etc.).
+🔹 _CATEGORY WISE RAISED TICKETS_: Shows the volume of tickets raised per category (Quality, Progress, Drawing, Contract, etc.).

-🔹 Reassigned Tickets: Tracks how many tickets were reassigned after being raised.
+🔹 _REASSIGNED TICKETS_: Tracks how many tickets were reassigned after being raised.

-🔴RED FLAG:  "In the ideal process: A ticket should be resolved or rejected directly without reassigned".
+🔴 _RED FLAG_:  "In the ideal process: A ticket should be resolved or rejected directly without reassigned".

 🔹 Reassignment indicates misrouting, unclear and poor triaging.

-🔹 Average Resolution Time by Category: Measures the average time taken to close a ticket per category.
+🔹 _AVERAGE RESOLUTION TIME BY CATEGORY_: Measures the average time taken to close a ticket per category.

-🔹 First Attempt Closed Tickets: Indicates how many tickets were closed without reassignment or reopening.
+🔹 _FIRST ATTEMPT CLOSED TICKETS (KPI)_: Indicates how many tickets were closed without reassignment or reopening.
 Serves as a quality-of-resolution metric.

 🎯 Business Insights